 What is possible?

 Investments and commitments are required for global food and nutritional security to be attained. to increase food nutrition while using less water: To ensure a greener and more sustainable food supply, novel technologies are needed.
 They are necessary to increase crop yields, implement effective irrigation techniques, reuse drainage water and use marginally-quality water resources, develop cleverer ways to use water and fertilizer, improve crop protection, lower post-harvest losses, and develop more sustainable livestock and marine production. to concentrate on institutional structure and individual potential.
 In the least developed nations (LDCs), smallholder farmers—of whom women make up the vast majority—are primarily responsible for agricultural growth.
-Therefore, new institutional structures are required that improve user ownership and engagement, centralize water regulation authority while decentralizing water management responsibility.
+Therefore, new institutional structures are required that improve user ownership and engagement, centralize water regulation authority, and decentralize water management responsibility.

 Enhancing the value chain